sebschu/multilingual-transformations/README.md

 @inproceedings{mueller-2022-coloring,
-    title = "Coloring the Blank Slate: Pre-training Imparts a Hierarchical Inductive Bias to Sequence-to-sequence Models", author = "Mueller, Aaron and Frank, Robert and Linzen, Tal and Wang, Luheng and Schuster, Sebastian", booktitle = "Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", month = may,
+    title = "Coloring the Blank Slate: Pre-training Imparts a Hierarchical Inductive Bias to Sequence-to-sequence Models", author = "Mueller, Aaron and Frank, Robert and Linzen, Tal and Wang, Luheng and Schuster, Sebastian", booktitle = "Findings of the Association for Computational Linguistics: ACL 2022", month = may,
     year = "2022",
     address = "Online",